 During the first trimester

 - Gas or constipation: Gas formation and constipation are common issues not only during early pregnancy but can be bothersome throughout the pregnancy.
 Both cause abdominal crampingiXDiscomfort in the abdomen due to gas, bloating, or constipation. and could be painful (1).

 - Miscarriage: In some cases, stomach tightening may indicate a miscarriage.
 However, this could be true only if the cramping comes along with the more indicative symptoms of miscarriage, such as vaginal bleeding, lower back pain, and brownish discharge.

 During the second trimester

-- Stretching: Due to the hormonal changes in pregnancy and growth of the uterus, the muscles and ligaments in the abdomen are stretched, resulting in abdominal cramps or sharp and shooting pains along the abdomen (3).
+- Stretching: Due to the hormonal changes in pregnancy and growth of the uterus, the abdominal muscles and ligaments are stretched, resulting in abdominal cramps or sharp and shooting pains along the abdomen (3).

 - Round ligament pain: Round ligament is the structure that acts as a support to the uterus.
 Due to the growth of the uterus in the second trimester, this ligament gets stretched, leading to sudden, stabbing pain in your lower abdomen or groin area on one or both the sides.
 This pain could also feel like a tightening in the stomach with the change in your positions such as standing, sitting or bending (4).

 - Braxton Hicks contractions: During the latter part of this trimester, you might have false labor or practice contractions.
 When these contractions occur, you can have a tightening and uncomfortable feeling in the abdomen.
 However, these contractions last for 30 to 60 seconds and are not as painful as the true labor contractions (5).

 - Irritable uterus: In rare cases, you may experience frequent and regular contractions (or stomach tightening) that causes no changes in the cervixiXThe lower end that forms the neck of the uterus. .
 They are similar to Braxton Hicks’ but could be stronger and do not respond to hydration or rest (6).

 During the third trimester